ashutoshmjain/gita/src/prologue.md

 In `Sanskrit`, "Invocation" means `Aavahan`.
 It is a ritual of intense meditation and sacrifice - to instantiate superior powers within oneself .
 On the surface it appears as if you are sending a "call to action" to everyone around you but internally you resolve to act yourself - alone.
-If came to that, you might put everything on this bet.
+If came to that, you might bet everything on this cause.
 In Hindu tradition, deities are invoked before taking on uphill tasks - tasks  that seem humanly impossible.
 Based on the nature of task at hand, specific deities are invoked.
 For example, `Rama`, before crossing the sea,  invoked `Siva`.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
-This multi-generational shift, among many other things, included ..
+This multi-generational shift, among many other things included ..
 - improvements in the language model (e.g. punctuation) to support scribing.
 - extension of calligraphic symbols to capture the true essence of spoken sounds.
 - development of writing tools such as palm leaves, ink, and pen.